kukuu/digital-twin-v2/AI_LLM_integration.md

-# SPYDER AI / LLM Integration
+# SPYDER AI / LLM / NLM Integration

 To build an LLM for SPYDER  Digital Twin App  https://digital-twin-v2-chi.vercel.app/ , with the existing architecture, here’s a structured approach leveraging your the stack while adding necessary refiements/components for LLM integration: